 Even minor components in control panel design and manufacturing can label a panel as certified or uncertified.
 This is especially true when regional standards and processes where the panel is built differ from those of the operational region.
 For instance, national UL standards require certification on each individual panel; however, under FM and CE standards, the project design is what is certified, not the individual panel.

-To ensure your control panels are compliant to their respective standards in every stage of the manufacturing process, it is necessary for your control panel partner to be well-versed in the process of certifying panels to various international standards.
+To ensure your control panels are compliant to their respective standards in every stage of the manufacturing process, it is necessary for your control panel partner to be thoroughly conversant in the process of certifying panels to various international standards.
 Staying up to date on the most recent iterations, we are proud to be a qualified subject-matter expert.
 We can follow a variety of international standards to each unique job including: Canada’s CUL, ESA and CSA standards, the CE standard used in the European Union, and FM Global’s set of universally-recognized and respected standards.